 Once the app has been successfully uploaded, it will be automatic scan for every possibility and generate the report.

 Before assuming anything, it is essential that you need to confirm issues manually.
-However, MobSF simplifies everything, saving lots of time and giving detailed reports.
+However, MobSF simplifies everything, saving time and giving detailed reports.

 Android apps are utilized nowadays for various purposes, including mobile banking, shopping, sharing personal information, social networking, and entertainment.
 Unfortunately, android devices are vulnerable to threats from multiple hacking techniques, including malware, code injection, buffer overflow, and reverse engineering.
-No matter how big or small your business is, security should always come first.
-Connect with us to do penetration testing to keep your apps safe and secure.
+Security should always come first, no matter how big or small your business is.
+Connect with us for penetration testing to keep your apps safe and secure.